My Credit Report

-To request a credit report, complete the 'Credit Report Request Form' from the customer portal.
+To request a credit report, complete the 'Credit Report Request Form' in the customer portal.
 Most fields should already contain the information you provided during the registration process or your most recent credit report request.
-Ensure that the information is accurate, or update as necessary.
+Ensure that the information is accurate or update as necessary.

 Upon submitting the form online, we will email you a PDF version of the form for you to review, print, sign and return to us with a copy of your CNIC and the appropriate fee (see below).
 Once we receive and verify all the required documentation, we will process your request.
 Note that it could take up to 30 days for you to receive your credit report.